 Acid reflux is a lifestyle disease, and due to today’s stressful and hectic lifestyle, the burden of this problem is increasing significantly.
 Thus, lifestyle change and correcting the way we eat is not just necessary to get a good solution to the problem of acid reflux and heartburn, it is also needed to prevent GERD.

-Smoking and alcohol caused heartburn due to multiple reasons.
-First, both alcohol, tobacco and the smoke can cause direct damage to the inner lining of your food pipe and stomach.
+Smoking and alcohol cause heartburn due to multiple reasons.
+First, both alcohol, tobacco and smoke can cause direct damage to the inner lining of your food pipe and stomach.
 This can lead to ulcers.
-Second, they also caused an increase in the production of acid from your stomach.
-Third, they relax the valve at the lower end of your stomach.
+Second, they also cause an increase in the production of acid from your stomach.
+Third, they relax the valve at the lower end of the food pipe.
 This leads to the reflux of food and acid back to the food pipe causing damage and ulcers there.

 Hence, if you are suffering from heartburn i:e Acid reflux or GERD, and you have the habit to smoke or consume alcohol, then stopping it is the first thing you need to do.
 Then only we can achieve lasting relief from this problem.